 Date of birth: November 20, 1917.
 Claims to putting fame: Coined the phrase "You drive for show, but putt for dough."
 Had the ability to putt on grainy greens without the need to allow for the direction of the grain because of the consistent roll he put on the ball.
 Mastered the art of links putting on his way to four Open Championship victories.
 One of the first non-Americans to succeed on the PGA Tour with consistently high-class putting, as well as setting the current record of the highest victory margin ever, 16 shots, while there.
 Putter used: Hickory shafted putter given to him by a friend when aged 9.

-on a hickory shafted putter
+on a hickory putter like Bobby Locke's...

-Locke was a genius on the greens despite his putting style being far from the norm.
-Some would say that he "hooked putts", a technique that provided a different way of releasing the blade.
+Locke was a genius on the greens despite an unusual putting style.
+Eyewitnesses say that he "hooked putts", a technique that provided a different way of releasing the blade.
 He was known for giving putting clinics wherever he went, preaching that he believed he could put spin on putts to almost help the ball on its way to the hole.

 There was nothing unorthodox about grip Bobby Locke used.
 However, he didn't change anything from his full swing - an overlapping grip, with his thumbs straight down on the shaft.
 Like Ben Crenshaw, he had a light grip pressure for better feel in his hands and fingers.
 For the most part, Locke was not a wrist putter.
-He putted more with his complete upper torso as a 'unit', making his action a more dependable one.
+He putted more with his complete upper torso as a unit, making his action a more dependable one.

-Bobby Locke's Putting Psychology:
+Bobby Locke's Putting Philosophy: